MicroUnit

 $bundle = new ValueBundle();

-$bundle->user = new User('John', 'Smith');
+$bundle->user = new User('John', 'Smith'); // or use the 'set' method instead.

-// Then access it at a later point
+// then access it at a later point

 echo $bundle->user->lastname; // outputs: 'Smith'